zachallaun/datomic-cljs/README.md

 ### Database Values, Query, Entity, and Transactions

-For the most part, these are quite similar to their Clojure API counterparts, except that they return c ore.async channels eventually containing either results or errors.
+For the most part, these are quite similar to their Clojure API counterparts, except that they return core.async channels eventually containing either results or errors.
 (See the [Datomic reference][datomic-reference] for more information on what's possible.)

 #### Differences